mikepan/GameEngineBook/text/chapter01.md

 * **Scaling:** The resizing of an object around a point.
 * **Rotation:** The rotating of an object around a point.

 These three are the most common manipulations you will encounter.
-They are illustrated in Figure 1.9.
+They are illustrated below.

 ![Translation, scaling, and rotation.](../figures/Chapter1/Fig01-09.jpg)